What is the power query?

 Power Query is the data preparation tool allowing us to perform over 300 transformations.
-The most important feature of Power Query is its ability to automate the process and reusability of the underlying code.
+The most important feature of Power Query is its ability to automate the underlying code’s process and reusability.

 Where is Power Query?

 Power Query is available as an add-in to download and install for Excel 2010 and 2013 and will appear as a new tab in the ribbon labeled Power Query.
-In 2016 it was renamed to Get & Transform and appears in the Data tab without the need to install any add-in.
+In 2016 it was renamed to getting & Transform and appears in the Data tab without installing any add-in.
 Other tools that have natively integrated Power Query are

 Importing Your Data with Power Query